Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 For some payment methods (such as Klarna & Affirm), it is necessary to provide [line item details](https://docs.adyen.com/api-explorer/#/PaymentSetupAndVerificationService/latest/payments__reqParam_lineItems) in `makePaymentRequest`.

-The extension module can add the line item details for you, but you might need to do following steps:
+The extension module can add the line item details for you, but you need to do following steps:

 - The commercetools payment [referenced in the commercetools cart](https://docs.commercetools.com/http-api-projects-carts#add-payment).
 - To use commercetools lineItems, do not include `lineItems` field in the `makePaymentRequest`, otherwise the extension module will use provided lineItems already passed by `makePaymentRequest`.